-Ignition switch with remote control key extracted/inserted. and START/STOP ENGINE button.
+Ignition switch with remote control key extracted/inserted and START/STOP ENGINE button.

-Do not press in the remote control key incorrectly turned - Hold the end with the detachable key blade; see Detachable key blade - detaching/attaching
+Do not press in the remote control key incorrectly turned - hold the end with the detachable key blade, see Detachable key blade - detaching/attaching.

-Hold the clutch pedal fully depressedIf the car is moving then it is enough to press the START/STOP ENGINE button to start the car..
+Hold the clutch pedal fully depressedIf the car is moving then it is enough to press the START/STOP ENGINE button to start the engine..
 (For cars with automatic gearbox - Depress the brake pedal.)

 Press the START/STOP ENGINE button and then release it.

-The starter motor works until the engine is started or until its overheating protection triggers.
+When the engine is started the starter motor works until the engine is started or until its overheating protection triggers.

 If the engine fails to start after 3 attempts - wait for 3 minutes before making a further attempt.
 Starting capacity increases if the battery is allowed to recover.

 Always remove the remote control key from the ignition switch when leaving the car, and make sure that the key position is 0 - in particular if there are children in the car.
-For information on how this works, see Key positions.
+For information on how this works - see Key positions.

 The idling speed can be noticeably higher than normal for certain engine types during cold starting.
 This is done in order that the emissions system can reach normal operating temperature as quickly as possible, which minimises exhaust emissions and protects the environment.